bestboysmedialab/scoopa-docs/en/guides/getting-started.md

 <a name="your-computer"></a>
 ## On your computer

-Scoopa is a web-based application that works in most web browsers.
+scoopa is a web-based application that works in most web browsers.
 This means you don’t need to download or install any new software on your computer.
 To make sure that scoopa works properly in your browser keep your system and your browser up-to-date

 System Requirements: